LaunchWare/launchware-site/apps/gatsby/content/blog/the-rules-of-founder-dating/index.md

 comments: true
 title: The Rules of Founder Dating
 tags:
   - entrepreneurship
   - Events
   - founder dating
   - founders
   - recruitting
 status: publish
 type: post
 published: true
 meta:
-  sociableoff: 'false'
+  sociableoff: "false"
-  dsq_thread_id: '53577799'
+  dsq_thread_id: "53577799"
-publishedAt: '2009-12-23'
+publishedAt: "2009-12-23"
 ---

 I recently attended an excellent event put on by a few people from [BetaHouse](https://www.betahouse.org) and [TechStars](https://www.techstars.com).
 The premise was to meet and network with other entrepreneurs in the Boston area to potentially find cofounders for your next venture.
 I'm primarily a technical guy, and I'm not married to any particular idea.
-Finding and enticing great technical talent to join your startup is __hard__, which is a big reason why I started the consultancy.
+Finding and enticing great technical talent to join your startup is **hard**, which is a big reason why I started the consultancy.
 We help startups get the technology they need, but sometimes founders desire a technical partner in crime.
 So, if you're looking to attract solid developers or designers in your venture, here's some perspective from a technical person who's on the venture "dating" scene.

 ### What's your name?